Medical Accuracy & Trust

 When users, clinicians, or partners flag potential inaccuracies, we investigate within 48 hours and update content if needed, documenting all changes in our internal log.

-All corrections are documented in an internal log that records the date, reason for change, and the reviewer who approved it.
+All corrections are documented in an internal log recording the date, reason for change, and approving reviewer.
 When an update materially changes clinical advice or risk assessment, we append a visible note to the article indicating the update date and nature of the change.
 Minor corrections (typos, formatting) are made without notification.

 • Complete education history and medical credentials